aldotp/rate-limiter/README.md

 # Redis Rate Limiter

-A high-performance rate limiter written in Go using Redis and Lua scripting.
-This project demonstrates how to implement token bucket-based rate limiting for APIs with burst handling, per-client configuration, and both API key/IP-based identification.
+This project is a high-performance rate limiter written in Go using Redis and Lua scripting, implementing the Fixed Window Counter algorithm.

 ---